Wikstrom Lab Group

 Contact Information:

-Dr. Wikstrom’s primary research interest is on the impact of ankle joint injury on sensorimotor control and cartilage health as well as developing interventions to restore sensorimotor function and prevent posttraumatic osteoarthritis.
-Dr. Wikstrom has published over 120 peer-reviewed manuscripts and his research has been funded by the National Athletic Trainers’ Association Research and Education Foundation, the National Institutes of Health, and the Department of Defense among others.
-Dr. Wikstrom is a co-director of the International Ankle Consortium.
+Dr. Wikstrom’s primary research interest is on the impact of musculoskeletal injury on sensorimotor control of the lower extremity with particular emphasis on the coordination of balance following ankle joint injury.
+His current research focuses on evaluating how ankle joint injury alters sensorimotor function, developing interventions to restore post-injury impairments, and understanding mechanisms that could slow the progression from ankle joint injury to ankle osteoarthritis.
+Dr. Wikstrom’s research has been funded by the National Athletic Trainers’ Association Research and Education Foundation, the National Institutes of Health, and the Department of Defense among others.

 PubMed Link: https://pubmed.ncbi.nlm.nih.gov/?term=Erik+A+Wikstrom&sort=date&size=100